testla-project/testla-screenplay-playwright-js/README.md

 #### Response.hasHeaders(response: Response, headers: Headers)

-Checks if the response holds the given headers either by key (value to be set to undefined) or key/value lookup.
+Checks if the response has the given headers either by key (value to be set to undefined) or key/value lookup.

 ```js
 // only check for header presence by passing undefined as the value